Watagon/learning-opensips/README.md

 Obs: the register/opensips.cfg listen to port 5060 (public, used for SIP terminals) and port 5080 (private, used by SIP gateways).

-  1. register: just register and unregister (already done)
+  1. register: just register and unregister procedure (sample)

-  2. user2user: register sip terminals (users) and make a call from one user to another.
+  2. user2user: register sip terminals (users) and make a call from one user to another (via port 5060).
 In the INVITE from the user1, include a header 'X-Test: ABC' and make opensips suppress this header when relaying this INVITE to user2.
-Answer the call at user2 and end the call from any of the sides.
+Answer the call at user2 (confirm the ehader 'X-Test' is absent) and end the call from any of the sides.
 To finish the test, unregister the terminals.

   3. register_with_auth: the base opensips.cfg accepts REGISTER requests from any SIP entity.
 Add support for authentication for requests arriving at port 5060 (need to add a record into table subscriber with authentication details).
 After registration success, do the unregistration.